enormandeau/stacks_workflow/README.md

 ## Edit script parameters

-You will need to go through all the scripts named `stacks_*` in the `00-scripts folder` and edit the options to suite your needs.
+You will need to go through the scripts named `stacks_*` in the `00-scripts folder` and edit the options to suite your needs.
+Depending on your project (eg: *de novo* vs reference), you will not use all the scripts.

-**Warning!** This step is most important.
+**Warning!** This step is very important.
 Choosing appropriate parameters for your study is crucial in order to generate meaninful and optimal results.
 Read the STACKS documentation on their website to learn more about the different options.